eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 Frequently asked questions (and answers) regarding the Eupnea Project.

+## Will Depthboot/EupneaOS remove my ChromeOS installation?

+Only if you choose to do so.
+Neither Depthboot nor EupneaOS will remove your ChromeOS installation, unless you explicitly choose to do so.

+## When will EupneaOS be ready?

+We don't know.
+We are working on it, but we have no ETA.

 ## What is the difference between the Mainline kernel and the ChromeOS kernel?

 Here is a full page comparing the two kernels: [Eupnea Kernels](/docs/project/kernels)